-The same disconnect between expectation and reality could happen during your new client onboarding process.
+There is often a disconnect between expectation and reality that could happen during your new client onboarding process.
 You have expectations about the client relationship—what they want and what they value—and so does your customer.
 But those two views aren’t always aligned.

 Or, you may start out on the same page but find expectations and the reality of the onboarding experience move you further and further apart.
-When client onboarding doesn’t live up to expectation, it opens the door to a lot of anxiety and frustration on both sides.
+When the process doesn’t live up to onboarding expectations, it opens the door to a lot of anxiety and frustration on both sides.

 Expectation: People Are Going to Buy My Product or Service and Be Happy Customers for Life